ace-wg/pubsub-profile/draft-ietf-ace-pubsub-profile.md

 2. A Client obtains the authorization to join a security group with certain permissions.
 This allows the Client to obtain from the KDC the group keying material for communicating with other group members, i.e., to protect end-to-end and verify the content published at the Broker on topics associated with the security group.

-3. A Client obtains from the KDC the authentication credentials of other group members, and provides the KDC with its own (updated) authentication credential.
+3. A Client obtains from the KDC the authentication credentials of other group members, and provides or updates the KDC with its authentication credential.

 4. A Client leaves the group or is removed from the group by the KDC.